-Columbus Day 2019 occurs on the second Monday in October.
-What exactly do we celebrate on Columbus Day?
+Columbus Day occurs on the second Monday in October.
+This year, it will be observed on Monday, October 12.
+Why do we observe Columbus Day?
 Here’s a brief history of the holiday.

-The anniversary of his landing in the New World was first formally celebrated in 1792, by the Columbian Order (Society of St. Tammany) in New York City.
+The anniversary of his landing in what would eventually be known the Americas was first formally celebrated 300 years later, in 1792, by the Columbian Order (Society of St. Tammany) in New York City.

-Columbus Day is celebrated on the second Monday in October each year.
-This means that the date changes each year.
-See dates below:
+Columbus Day is observed on the second Monday in October each year.
+This means that the date changes from year to year.

 |2020||Monday, October 12|

 |2022||Monday, October 10|

 In Christopher Columbus’ day, scholars knew already that the world was round; the fact dated from the ancient Greeks.
 People assumed that a ship traveling west from Europe would sail clear through to Asia.
 However, many believed that such a westward journey was impossible.
 Columbus, an Italian, was convinced otherwise and persuaded King Ferdinand and Queen Isabella of Spain to sponsor his exploration and search for riches.

 On October 12, 1492, Columbus landed on a small island in the Bahamas, convinced that he had reached his destination of Asia.
 Although he was not the first European to come across the Americas (Vikings, among others, had visited before), his journey sparked enthusiasm for European exploration of the hemisphere, and kicked off a significant connection between the Old World and the New World.

 The first celebration of Columbus’s landing in the New World took place in 1792.
 It was organized by the Columbian Order (Society of St. Tammany) in New York City.
 In 1937, the occasion was declared a national holiday by President Franklin D. Roosevelt.
 Columbus Day has been observed on the second Monday of October since 1971.